 Students are encouraged to use the time of the suspension in ways that assist their academic progress.
 Students may study in order to finish courses in which they have earned incomplete ("I") or no grade ("N") and may work with faculty members in this process.
 Students also may address other non-academic problems that have impeded their progress.

-Students readmitted or reinstated to the Graduate School following suspension, may not hold a graduate assistantship until all conditions have been met for the readmission or reinstatement.
+Students reinstated to the Graduate School following suspension, may not hold a graduate assistantship until all conditions have been met for the reinstatement.

 Clinical Components and Dismissal